-Ebru Gencer is the Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R) and President of the Board of Directors.
+Ebru Gencer is the Founding Executive Director of the Center for Urban Disaster Risk Reduction and Resilience (CUDRR+R) and the President of its Board of Directors.

-During her term at Columbia University, Dr. Gencer was an adjunct research scientist where she was the coordinating lead author of a Natural Hazards and Disaster Risk Management Report prepared for the Government of the Dominican Republic.
-Previously, she was a researcher with Columbia U.’s Department of Civil Engineering and Engineering Mechanics for the “Development of an Integrated Methodology for Risk Assessment and Risk Mitigation of Major Metropolitan Areas Subjected to Natural and Man-Made Hazards,” and an adjunct professor at Columbia U.’s Graduate School of Architecture, Preservation and Planning co-teaching the Urban Planning Studio on Disaster Resilient Planning.
+From 2001 to 2011, Dr. Gencer held different positions at Columbia University.
+As an adjunct research scientist at the Earth Institute, she was the coordinating lead author of a Natural Hazards and Disaster Risk Management Report prepared for the Government of the Dominican Republic.
+As a researcher at the Department of Civil Engineering and Engineering Mechanics, she joined the University Academic Fund Project on the “Development of an Integrated Methodology for Risk Assessment and Risk Mitigation of Major Metropolitan Areas Subjected to Natural and Man-Made Hazards.”
+And as an adjunct assistant professor at the Graduate School of Architecture, Preservation and Planning (GSAPP), she co-taught the Urban Planning Studio on Disaster Resilient Planning.

 Dr. Gencer is also an academic lecturer.
 Since 2018, she has been an Adjunct Associate Professor of Architecture, Planning and Preservation at Columbia University and since 2019 a Visiting Professor at the International University of Catalonia in Barcelona.
 From 2015-2020, Dr. Gencer was a Steering Committee member of UN’s Making Cities Resilient Campaign and is the Co-Chair of the Urban Planning Advisory Group (UPAG) to the Special Representative of the UN Secretary General for Disaster Risk Reduction.